yorkie-team/yorkie/CONTRIBUTING.md

 Open a pull request ("PR") to any of our open source projects to sign the CLA.
 A bot will comment on the PR asking you to sign the CLA if you haven't already.

 Follow the steps given by the bot to sign the CLA.
 This will require you to log in with GitHub.
 We will only use this information for CLA tracking.
 You only have to sign the CLA once.
 Once you've signed the CLA, future contributions to the project will not require you to sign again.

+If the bot still require you to sign the CLA although you had already signed, you can check your commit's author is equal to the Github account that you logged in.

 ### Why Require a CLA?